RaoulGrn/audio-lib-back/README.md

 This project was made for the technical assessment of MMCTech.
 My task was to design and implement a digital music library, where you’ll be able to visualize your artists and their albums with a description and their songs.
 I also had to implement an autocomplete component that provides suggestions as a user enters a search box.

+* The data I used was provided in a json found in the root folder (/src) and was loaded to the database with a script (check main.ts)
+* I used MongoDB for the database.

 ## Technologies Involved

 * Backend in NestJs